-Make-up exams due to absences will only be granted only in the most extreme of circumstances.
+Should you miss an exam, make-up exams due to absences will only be granted only in the most extreme of circumstances.
 If you miss an exam due to an extreme circumstance, such as serious illness, you must contact me prior to your absence.
 Corroborating documentation, such as a doctor's note, will be required for absences before a make-up exam will be granted.
 Your doctor's must clearly excuse you from classroom activities for the day of the exam.
 An unexcused absence for an exam will result in a score of 0 for that exam.
-Grading disputes regarding exams must be brought to my attention with one week after the exams are grading and returned to students.
+Make-up exams will be different than the exam offered at the regularly scheduled time.